In this short guide, we will walk you through the basics of creating a simple split sheet agreement. Let's get started!

 What is a split sheet agreement?

-A split sheet agreement is a short document that lists all of the parties that are involved in the creation of a work (your content) and the percentage of that work that they each own.
+A split sheet agreement is a short document that lists all of the parties that are involved in the creation of a copyright and the percentage of that copyright that they each own.
+However, it does not state which of your collaborators can license your work or other critical details that would be covered in a collaboration agreement.
 Split sheets are a simple and easy way to document ownership of your content and to avoid ownership disputes in the future.
 It’s particularly helpful to have this in place before you start earning income from your content.

 How to create a split sheet agreement:

 1) Login to your Cosynd account and click on "New Agreement" on your dashboard.

 2) Tell us what kind of copyright this split sheet will cover.

 3) Provide the title of your copyright and choose a more specific copyright type.

 4) Tell us who you have created your copyright with.
 Organize yourself and your collaborators into a new team or select an existing team you've worked with before.

 - How do I create a new team?

 - Who should I add to my team?